thalysonz/frida-checklist-guide/README.md

 ### Tips for frida use

-#### Difference between Java.perform and Java.available
+#### Difference between Java.perform and Java.available // reference: https://github.com/frida/frida/issues/611

 "Java.available is to check if you are actually running on Android.
 For example, you could create 1 SSL bypassing script that first checks if you're on Android or iOS, and act accordingly.

 Java.perform is used to attach that function to the current thread, and, coincidentally, will crash if Java is not available.
 So functionality wise, this would be the same, I guess:"

     if(Java.isAvailable)